Special Offers for Students and Educators

 Gone through the “Sci-Fi movie” called 2020, life goes on and unfolds new challenges for us all, especially for those students and teachers who have just experienced not-so-efficient remote learning and for those who are new to the college this autumn.
 At this key stage, turning life into a new page and getting more focused on what’s happening next is obviously important.

-TickTick is here to help you gain more control back over the new challenges in the coming school year, with the special educational discount for all qualifying students and faculties!
+TickTick is here to help you gain more control back over the challenges in the new school year, with the special educational discount for all qualifying students and faculties!

 There are up to three benefits that you can enjoy: